-If you would have asked me three years ago if my plan was to be a stay at home mother, my response would have been, “Not in my life!”
+If you had asked me three years ago if I planned to be a stay-at-home mother, my response would have been, “Not in my life!”
 My son turns three in July.
-I feel strongly that we made the right decision but I cannot say that decision was made without looking back.
+I feel strongly that we made the right decision, but I cannot say that decision was made without looking back.

-No matter the uncertain road, leaving my baby for 50 hours a week didn’t feel right to me.
-Leaving my baby felt as right to me as pumping in a handicap stall in the work bathroom.
+No matter the uncertain road, leaving my baby for 50 hours a week didn’t feel right.
+Leaving my baby felt as right to me as pumping in a handicapped stall in the work bathroom.

 Simple.
 Profound.
 Clarity.

 I was so conflicted internally that my subconscious had no idea what to do with me.
 My dreams during this time were outright hilarious and frightful.
-I feel 100% secure in my marriage but suddenly I was having dreams about my husband leaving me in every which way, for example.
+I feel 100% secure in my marriage, but suddenly, I had dreams about my husband leaving me in every way, for example.